robotics-88/vehicle-launch/calibration.md

 PCD files can also be viewed by:
 `pcl_viewer -use_point_picking xx.pcd`

-## step3: Get the extrinsic matrix between the corresponding lidar-pcd and camera-images
+## Step 3: Get the extrinsic matrix between the corresponding lidar-pcd and camera-images

 Using the above pcd files and the corresponding images in repo2:

+Git clone the repo2 with only the lidar2camera and the camera_intrinsic folder (the repo is quite big so other files and folders can be removed)
 ```bash
 cd lidar2camera
 mkdir -p build && cd build